Aryan-git-byte/AgriRover/ABHINAV-JOURNAL.md

 *Update this journal regularly with progress notes, challenges, and solutions.*

-Day 1: I started with the CAD with a basic rover idea and saw some of them and observed them and i made a rough model of our rover in around 3-4 hrs where i assembled it and we both agreed that it is good and i seperated the parts in different files and polished them to project level.
+Journal 1: I started with the CAD with a basic rover idea and saw some of them and observed them and i made a rough model of our rover in around 3-4 hrs where i assembled it and we both agreed that it is good and i seperated the parts in different files and polished them to project level.

 - Observed some rovers to learn about the mechanism.
 - Made a Rough Model